chestdb/chest/README.md

 ## General architecture

-Each `Cassette.box` call creates a new `Isolate` that handles all interactions with the file.
+Each `Chest.box` call creates a new `Isolate` that handles all interactions with the file.
 This means that we can use the faster, synchronous I/O operations.
 Also, compaction, compression, etc. don't cause jank in the rest of the app.
 Only the necessary data is transferred to the main isolate.